D3tenney/s3_lambda_sns/README.md

 use case there was to have lambda look up in DynamoDB where the message should go or what attributes should be attached to it.
 The solution here is a little different, but I got the idea to use Lambda from `u/Cwiddy`.

+Invoking the lambda with messages from S3 was based on a [Medium Article](https://medium.com/@owentar/how-to-setup-s3-bucket-lambda-notifications-in-cloudformation-without-errors-f7250a6a9460) by Hernán Carrizo.
+This is more extensible than creating the relationship using the `Events` property of the AWS::Serverless::Function resource, since that requires the bucket name and that the bucket be created in the same template, as documented [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-s3.html).